netbizgroup/Mixed-Bag/README.md

 # Mixed-Bag
-Mixtures of bits of code and snippets
+Mixtures of bits of code and snippets.
+I've made a change to this file from my PC (Windows PC).